HKalsule/Java_ConceptualUnderstanding/README.md

 ### 📅 `LeapYear.java`
 **Concept:** Leap Year Logic
 **Description:**
-Takes a year as input and checks whether it is a leap year based on the standard leap year rules involving divisibility by 4, 100, and 400.
+Takes a year as input and checks whether it is a leap year based on standard divisibility rules.

 ---